json-schema-org/website/CONTRIBUTING-docs.md

 ### Guidelines for Writing Tests

-1.Understand the Scope: Identify the purpose of the test and the specific functionality it should validate.
+1. Understand the Scope: Identify the purpose of the test and the specific functionality it should validate.

 - `For new features, write tests that cover all potential scenarios`.

 - `For bug fixes, include regression tests to prevent reoccurrence`.

-2.Structure Your Test Cases: A well-structured test includes the following:
+2. Structure Your Test Cases: A well-structured test includes the following:

 - `Title`: A concise name describing the purpose of the test.